It's easy to run into modes and think, "What the heck is going on? Why does all of this need to be so convoluted and complicated?"

 Now remember, we are working in the major scale with C-Major.

 There are seven modes available to you in modern Western music.
 Why seven?
 Because each mode is based on each note of a scale as the new tonic!
 That will make sense in just one second.
-Here are your seven basic mode:
+Here are your seven basic modes:

 They are numbered 1 through 7, and their number is the scale degree which acts as their new tonic.